What we didn’t tell you about were the different types of hand dryer and how to use them.

 Look down: positioned just below waist-height, it helps to look down and watch your hands as they’re being dried.
 Many hands-in models have lights and countdown timers which let you know when it’s safe to withdraw your hands and leave the bathroom.

-Don’t stand too far away: the air jets on a V-blade look like they point outwards, so people often worry that water will blow back onto them – in fact, the exact opposite is true.
+Don’t stand too far away: the air jets on a V-blade like the Vulcan look like they point outwards, so people often worry that water will blow back onto them – in fact, the exact opposite is true.
 The two blades are designed to blow air and water droplets out to the side of the dryer, so by standing close to it, you’ll avoid getting wet.

 Angle your hands: as you dry your hands, tilt them to mimic the V-shape created by the two air-blades.
 That way, you’ll expose their entire surface area to the flow of air, meaning they’ll dry much faster.